feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 Well crud.
 Turns out that the tutorial was written using [MDX](https://mdxjs.com/), a JSX flavored version of the popular Markdown mark-up language for React JSX pages, and the plugin used to provide MDX support both doesn't work with the RSS feed plugin *and* doesn't run in the prior version of GatsbyJS.

-Right then!
 I said I wanted to learn.
 Let's roll up our sleeves and see about porting that plugin to the new GatsbyJS version.

 Three agonizing weeks of pointless struggle later...